GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Running GEOSX
 ------------------------------------

-The simulation can be launched with on 8-cores using MPI-parallelism:
+The simulation can be launched with on 8 cores using MPI-parallelism:

 .. code-block:: console